Cook, Catch & Eat: Lobster Safari

-In collaboration with Rouge Restaurant, Galway Bay Tours offers a unique opportunity to enjoy a lobster safari, followed by a beautiful meal in one of Galway's most popular restaurants.
+In collaboration with Galway Bay Sea Foods, & Rouge Restaurant, Galway Bay Boat Tours offers a unique opportunity to enjoy a lobster safari, followed by a beautiful evening meal in a vibrant Galway restaurant, or lunch at our popular Seafood Centre.

 A Once in a Life-Time Experience